Willi-Bon/PokemonIdentifier/README.md

 Welcome to the PokemonIdentifier!
 This is a project for MEM 679, with the intention to create a machine learning model that can predict what Pokemon is featured in images taken using the Pokemon Go AR feature.
 Below features updates based on the most recent homework submission and a general outline of what is contained in this repository.

+**Final Submission**
+Final submission added a Jupyter Notebook that downloads the dataset from Datafed, trains a CNN Model, then uses an image actually taken using Pokemon Go's AR feature and attempts to predict what Pokemon is featured.
+To use, perform the following steps:
+1. Install all packages in the 'requirements.txt' file in the docs folder.
+This can all be done at once by navigating to the docs directory then using the terminal command pip install -r requirements.txt
+2. Running all will automatically download and unzip Dataset from Datafed.
+All preprocessing, compiling, and training will occur automatically.
+3. After model is trained, script will plot training performance and pull an image from Datafed (not used in the training or validation).
+It will attempt to predict this image.
+4. If future changes are being made to Git repository, make sure to deleted downloaded dataset before syncing commits.

 **Homework 3**